 Reasoning adds internal deliberation steps (planning, self‑checking, tool selection).
 Even when responses are streamed, the model may take longer to produce the first token because it spends more compute on pre‑generation thinking.
 At higher levels, the model may also generate longer answers, which lengthens total time.

-- Fix input length: templated 800–1000 token prompt.
+- Fix input prompt: templated 800–1000 token prompt.

 - Control network variance: same region, no VPN, warm HTTP/2 connections.

-- Measure server and client: capture timestamps on both sides if you have a proxy; otherwise, instrument the client precisely.
+- Measure client: instrument the client precisely.

 Example Node script (streaming, TTFT, totals, min, max, and mean)

 The following script batches 30 runs for each model configuration with the same prompts and creates min, max, mean and spread (max-min) results.
 It runs the batches in parallel to significantly reduce overall time to a result (8.5x faster).
+However, it also uses a “leaky bucket” to avoid hitting OpenAI rate limits, although a more robust implementation would be to use incremental backoff with retries on hitting a rate limit.

 // run: node measure-gpt5-latency.mjs